--Jay Caldwell Chief Talent Officer, ADP
+- Jay Caldwell Chief Talent Officer, ADP

 "Compliance is a great opportunity to ask bigger questions.
-What do changes mean for organizations, and how can we build on compliance to support other initiatives?"
+What do new compliance requirements mean for your organization, and how can you use those requirements to support your other goals and initiatives?"

--Helena Almeida
+- Helena Almeida